Wildlife and Habitat Bushfire Recovery Taskforce

 Following the 2019-20 summer bushfires across South Australia, the Minister for Environment and Water established the Wildlife and Habitat Bushfire Recovery Taskforce (Taskforce).

-The Taskforce will work to deliver a coordinated wildlife and habitat recovery approach across all levels of government and non-government organisations, to deliver the best result for South Australia’s native plant and animal recovery.
+The Taskforce worked to deliver a coordinated wildlife and habitat recovery approach across all levels of government and non-government organisations, to deliver the best result for South Australia’s native plant and animal recovery.

-The work of the Taskforce also informs the development of the SA Wildlife and Habitat Bushfire Recovery Plan, led by NPWSSA.
+The work of the Taskforce has informed the SA Wildlife and Habitat Bushfire Recovery Framework , led by NPWSSA.